ProjectBorealis/PBSync/README.md

 ## Contribution

-Everyone is welcomed to fork the repository, or open pull requests & new issues in this main repository.
+Everyone is welcomed to fork the repository, or open pull requests and new issues in this main repository.